-Don't put papers and other things that burn into your ashtray.
-If you do, cigarettes or other smoking materials could set them on fire, causing damage.
+Notice: Don't put papers or other flammable items into your ashtrays.
+Hot cigarettes or other smoking materials could ignite them, causing a damaging fire.

 To remove the front ashtray, pull the bin upward.

 To use the lighter, press it in all the way, and let go.
 When it's ready, it will pop back out by itself.